SP7-Ritmare/starterkit/docs/tutorials/dataflowengine/insertobservations.rst

     'version': '2.0.0'
    }

-The requests should be sent to SOS endpoint, that could be found in the GET-IT interface (Services -> SOS e.g. `<http://demo2.get-it.it/about_services/#sos>`_), by client-side URL transfers (e.g. cURL).
+The requests should be sent to SOS endpoint that could be found in the GET-IT interface (Services -> SOS e.g. `<http://demo2.get-it.it/about_services/#sos>`_), by client-side URL transfers (e.g. cURL).